BMW N63 Engine Variants

 |Significant changes were made for the S63 to make it more special than the N63:|

 - Twin-Scroll turbochargers that greatly improves turbocharger and throttle response and reduces turbo lag.
-Twin-Scroll would later be added to the N63 for the N63B44O2 revision.
+Twin-Scroll would later be added to the N63 for the N63B44O2 revision in 2016.

 - Higher boost pressure than the N63.